 This research seems to show that having a pet can actually strengthen your immune system, reducing the risk of developing allergies later on in life.

-The decision to add a pet to your family is certainly a big one.
+Whether or not you have a health condition, pets can make an amazing addition to your family but it is important to remember that the decision to add a pet to your family is certainly a big one.
 Sadly many animals are often re-homed or sent back to the shelter once the family realizes that it takes a lot of time and money to care for our furry friends.

 Before buying a pet it is important to consider the unique needs of your family.
 Consider the type of time and commitment that will suit your lifestyle, or lifespan.
 For instance, did you know that African Grey parrots can live up to 60 years in captivity?
 And a tortoise can live for up to 100 years!
 Do you know someone who would want to inherit your parrot when you pass?

 Whatever your fancy, when you are ready to make that decision, some additional good news is that it looks like there are more benefits to pet ownership than we even realized.

 So maybe it is time to head to your local animal shelter for a new pet, or just celebrate the one that you already have with a special treat on National Love Your Pet Day.